1Now Moab rebelled against Israel after the death of Ahab.

 8and walked in the statutes of the nations whom Yahweh drove out from before the children of Israel, and in the statutes of the kings of Israel, which they had made.

 9The children of Israel secretly did things that were not right, acting against Yahweh their God, and they built high places for themselves in all their cities from the tower of the watchmen to the fortified city

 10and they set up for themselves standing stones and Asherah poles on every high hill and under every green tree.

-11And they turned incense into smoke-perfume in all the high places, as did the nations that Yahweh carried away before them.
+11And they burned incense at all the high places, as did the nations that Yahweh carried away before them.
 And they did wicked things, making Yahweh angry,

 12and they served idols concerning which Yahweh had said to them, “You must not do this thing.”

 13Yet Yahweh warned Israel and Judah by the hand of every prophet and every seer, saying, “Turn from your evil ways and keep my commandments and my statutes in accordance with all the law that I commanded your fathers and that I sent to you by the hand of my servants the prophets.”